-Pre- and postprocessor can be setup to broker between expressions suitable for logical reasoning and expressions suitable for execution.
-As example, take list membership; logically is is just expressed as $x \in set xs$.
+Pre- and postprocessor can be setup to transfer between expressions suitable for logical reasoning and expressions suitable for execution.
+As example, take list membership; logically it is expressed as $x \in set\ xs$ .
 But for execution the intermediate set is not desirable.
 Hence the following specification:

+'''

-definition member :: 'a list \Rightarrow 'a \Rightarrow bool where [code-abbrev]: member xs $x \leftrightarrow x \in set xs$
+definition member :: 'a list \Rightarrow 'a \Rightarrow bool where [code-abbrev]: member xs \ x \longleftrightarrow x \in set \ xs

+'''

 The code-abbrev attribute declares its theorem a rewrite rule for the postprocessor and the symmetric of its theorem as rewrite rule for the preprocessor.
-Together, this has the effect that expressions $x \in set xs$ are replaced by member xs x in generated code, but are turned back into $x \in set xs$ if generated code is used for evaluation.
+Together, this has the effect that expressions $x \in set \ xs$ are replaced by member $xs \ x$ in generated code, but are turned back into $x \in set \ xs$ if generated code is used for evaluation.